 YUM's working area in Central Kalimantan has a very low level of education.
 The poor economic situation and the lack of transportation in this remote area make education facilities very difficult to access and too costly for the 19,000 inhabitants.
 Expensive books, difficult access to the internet, unqualified teachers, shortage of books in school libraries make children lack the knowledge and skills necessary for future employment, and ultimately this keeps the cycle of poverty alive.

-The YUM Kalimantan Library provides books, magazines and offers free daily activities in the library such as reading, writing-storytelling; drawing-coloring; arts&crafts activities; dancing; watching movies as well as playing games to increase the children's knowledge&creativity.
+The YUM Kalimantan Library provides books, magazines and offers free daily activities in the library such as reading, writing, after-school tutoring, arts&crafts activities; dancing; watching movies as well as playing games to increase the children's knowledge&creativity.
 Children are motivated to read & expand their horizon.
-The older ones have a place to research reference material for their studies, providing an alternative to potential bad behavior as a result of boredom and poverty.
+The older ones have a place to research reference material for their studies, providing an alternative to potential bad behaviour as a result of boredom and poverty.

 The Kalimantan YUM library will improve the access to educational facilities and activities for approximately 500 children every month.
 YUM hopes to welcome more visitors in the future including youths, mothers, teachers and communities living around the library so as to further increase the knowledge and skills of the local community enabling them to focus on their education, find better jobs and ultimately rise out of poverty.